learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 ## -C

-This option can be used instead of specifying both `-A` and `-B` if the count of lines required is same.
+This option can be used instead of specifying both `-A` and `-B` if the count of lines required is the same.
+You can also use `-N` instead of `-CN`.

 ```bash
 $ # same as: grep -A1 -B1 'sky' context.txt